Team-Tea-Time/teamteatime.net/content/docs/laravel-forum/4/introduction.md

 The repository is hosted on GitHub at [https://github.com/Riari/laravel-forum](https://github.com/Riari/laravel-forum).

-### Demo

-You can view a simple demo of version 4 online at [http://laravel-forum.teamteatime.net/](http://laravel-forum.teamteatime.net/).
-The demo source is available at [https://github.com/Team-Tea-Time/laravel-forum-demo](https://github.com/Team-Tea-Time/laravel-forum-demo).

 ### Project Scope

 Laravel Forum is designed to be as lean as possible while still providing a powerful foundation for building forums with minimal effort.
 As such, certain types of feature won't be considered for future releases; these include text editor integrations (e.g. CKEditor), smiley support and attachments, to name a few.
 Much like Laravel itself, our philosophy is to avoid making assumptions about the design and purpose of the application, only providing fundamental tools with standard integrations where possible.